 - 1. The application will be evaluated for completeness of the required data. - 2.
 The application will be reviewed to determine if a percolation test is permissible at this time.
 Certain soil classifications may only be tested during the wet season (typically February 1st through April 30th depending on soil moisture conditions).
 If the tests cannot be performed at this time, the application and fee will be returned to the applicant. - 3.
-If there is no scheduling restriction, the staff will contact the designated person by phone to arrange the percolation test and, if necessary, acquire additional information. - 4.
+If there is no scheduling restriction, the staff will contact the designated person by phone to arrange the percolation test and, if necessary, acquire additional information.
+Once the percolation test date is scheduled an email confirmation will be sent to all parties. - 4.
 The owner/applicant is solely responsible for contacting Ms. Utility prior to digging. - 5.
 Staff will remind the applicant/property owner that he is responsible for providing the following items at the time of the percolation tests: - A backhoe and qualified operator to excavate the required percolation tests holes.
 The backhoe must have the capability of excavating to a depth of 14 feet with a 2-foot bucket. - A shovel. - Sufficient water for the test(s) (typically 15-20 gallons/lot).
 Please have the backhoe available at the scheduled time.
 Holes may be excavated prior to Health Department arrival; however, please verify this with Health Department staff.
 Experienced consultants and equipment operators generally have good insight as to where to dig.
 This office does not recommend that holes be left unattended. - 6.
-Staff will notify applicant/property owner of test results via mail upon completion of the percolation test and review of the data.
+Staff will notify applicant/property owner of test results via email, unless otherwise instructed, upon completion of the percolation test and review of the data.
 No decision is final until it is received in writing.
 Please be advised that a satisfactory time test should not be construed as an approval to install an on-site disposal system.
 In evaluating the application, the Approving Authority shall consider the following: topography, geology, soil classification, hydrology, surface and subsurface drainage conditions, soil descriptions, the need for seasonal testing, the history of septic systems in the area, and the establishment of the required on-site disposal area.